 The “tigers” spiking our cortisol today are things doing two jobs at work, watching the news, scrolling Instagram.
 Our body responds the exact same way, except now it’s like a long steady drip of cortisol all day long.

 That steady drip keeps our nervous system in sympathetic mode, where the body isn’t gonna do anything about a virus.
 It thinks there’s much bigger things to worry about.

-The body’s gotta get into parasympathetic (aka. rest and digest) mode to heal from a virus fully.
+The body’s gotta get into parasympathetic (aka. rest and digest) mode for full virus recovery.